rhr/ivy/doc/source/introduction.rst

     In [*]: r = readtree("examples/primates.newick")
     In [*]: fig = treefig(r)

-You can also use the magic command ``%maketree`` in the ipython console to read in a tree.
+You can also use the magic command ``%maketree`` in the Ipython console to read in a tree.

 .. sourcecode:: ipython